Eccentric-Anomalies/tungsten-moon-site/docs/manual/controls.md

 5. If your chosen input device was already assigned to an input, it will clear the previous assignment and the corresponding button will illuminate to remind  you that it should get a different assignment.
 6. Continue with any other inputs until they are all assigned.

-Once the assignments are complete, the KEEP CHANGES and UNDO CHANGES buttons should be illuminated.
-If you are satisfied with the changes, press KEEP CHANGES, then turn off the panel using its power button.
+Once the assignments are complete, the PROCEED and CANCEL buttons should be illuminated.
+If you are satisfied with the changes, press PROCEED, then return to the main game menu by pressing GAME.

-If, instead, you want to return to the default input configuration, just press LOAD DEFAULTS, followed by KEEP CHANGES.
+If, instead, you want to return to the default input configuration, just press LOAD DEFAULTS, followed by PROCEED.

 {: .note }
 The square buttons are specifically for assignment to a game controller joystick, analog input, or button.
 The rectangular buttons are for assignment to keyboard buttons.
 Up to two different keyboard buttons and one game controller input may be assigned to each input.